On Generating Lagrangian Cuts for Two-Stage Stochastic Integer Programs: Computational Study

 \subsection{Implementation Details}

 All experiments are run on a Windows laptop with 16GB RAM and an Intel Core i7-7660U processor running at 2.5GHz.
-All LPs, MIPs and convex quadratic programs (QPs) are solved using the optimization solver Gurobi 8.1.1.
+All LPs, MIPs and convex quadratic programs (QPs) are solved using the optimization solver Gurobi 8.1.1 for SNIP and SSLP instances, and are solved using Gurobi 9.0.3 for SSLPV instances.

 In Algorithm \ref{alg:rstr}, we also terminate if the upper bound is small enough ($<10^{-6}(|\hat{\theta}_s|+1)$) or two consecutive multipliers are too close to each other (infinity norm of the difference $<10^{-10}$).
 A computational issue that can occur when solving \eqref{rstr_sepr} is that if we obtain a solution with $\pi_0=0$ (or very small), the solution of $(x^*,y^*)$ of \eqref{subIP} does not provide information about $Q_s(x^*)$ since the coefficients associated with the $y$ variables are equal zero.
-In that case, if we store the ``optimal" second-stage cost $(q^s)^Ty^*$ and use it together with $x^*$ to define a cut in the cutting-plane model \eqref{Qcutpl}, this second-stage cost value $(q^s)^Ty^*$ can be very far away from $Q_s(x^*)$ and lead to a very loose cut.
+In that case, if we store the ``optimal" second-stage cost $(q^s)^\top y^*$ and use it together with $x^*$ to define a cut in the cutting-plane model \eqref{Qcutpl}, this second-stage cost value $(q^s)^\top y^*$ can be very far away from $Q_s(x^*)$ and lead to a very loose cut.
 So in our implementation, when $\pi_0$ is small ($<10^{-4}$), after finding $(x^*,y^*)$ from solving \eqref{subIP}, we reevaluate $Q_s(x^*)$ by solving the scenario subproblem \eqref{def:Qs} with $x=x^*$ fixed and use this value as $\theta_s^{x^*}$.

 For adding Benders cuts in Algorithm \ref{alg:cutpl}, the initialization of $\hat{Q}_s^0$ is obtained by one iteration of Benders cuts.
 Specifically, to avoid unboundedness, we solve $\min_x\{0:Ax\geq b\}$ to obtain a candidate solution and add the corresponding Benders cuts for all scenarios.
 As described in Algorithm \ref{alg:cutpl}, lines \ref{alg:benstart}-\ref{alg:benend}, Benders cuts from the LP relaxation are added using the classical cutting-plane method \pv{\citep{kelley1960cutting}}\gv{\cite{kelley1960cutting}}.
 This implementation was used for the SNIP test problem.
 For the SSLP test problem we found this phase took too long to converge, so the phase of adding Benders cuts as described in lines \ref{alg:benstart}-\ref{alg:benend} was replaced by the level method \pv{\citep{lemarechal1995new}}\gv{\cite{lemarechal1995new}}.
 Benders cuts are only added if the violation is at least $10^{-4}(|\hat{\theta}_s|+1)$.
 We store the coefficients of all Benders cuts that have been added to the master problem.
 For each $s\in S$, we define $\Pi_s$ in the definitions of {\rstrone} and {\rstrtwo} based on the coefficients of the $K$ Benders cuts that have been most recently found by the algorithm for scenario $s$.